apache/doris/docs/en/docs/get-starting/get-starting.md

 2. Configure the BE data storage directory

-   Here is the demo, we use the default system storage directory `be/storage`.

 ```
 storage_root=/path/your/doris-meta
 ```

+>Notes.
+>
+>1.
+The default directory is in the storage directory of the BE installation directory.
+>2.
+The storage directory for BE configuration must be created first

 ### Start BE